@purveyors/cli

 When to use the CLI vs. the API vs. the web app

-• CLI login is intentional product behavior, not a contradiction of the HTTP API.
-The CLI is an account-linked tool surface; /v1/catalog is the public network surface.
+• CLI login is a one-time OAuth bootstrap that exchanges the browser session for a scoped Parchment API key.
+The CLI is an account-linked tool surface; https://api.purveyors.io/v1/catalog is the public network surface.

 SurfaceChoose it whenAuth expectation

-Anonymous GET /v1/catalogThe goal is public discovery, evaluation, or a zero-setup demoNone
+Anonymous GET https://api.purveyors.io/v1/catalogThe goal is public discovery, evaluation, or a zero-setup demoNone

-API-key GET /v1/catalogThe integration needs production usage visibility, quotas, or server-to-server authBearer API key required
+API-key GET https://api.purveyors.io/v1/catalogThe integration needs production usage visibility, quotas, or server-to-server authBearer API key required

 Web appA human wants visual exploration, dashboards, or account workflowsBrowser session as needed